 Maggie Mills is an Assistant Professor of Art at Cedar Crest College.
 She was a lecturer at the University of the Arts and adjunct faculty in Temple University’s Division of Theater, Film, and Media Arts.
 She received a BFA from Temple University and an MFA from the Pennsylvania Academy of the Fine Arts.
-Prior to her life in academia, Mills worked for twelve years in the disability and mental health communities.
-Mills worked with special education populations in life skills and ABA classrooms through the Montgomery County Intermediate Unit.
-She worked as a behavior therapist to implement behavior modification plans and instruct staff on their proper implementation through Clarity Behavioral Services.
+She was a member of Grizzly Grizzly Gallery from 2017-2022.
+Prior to her life in academia, Mills worked for twelve years in the disability and behavioral health communities.
+Mills worked as a teaching assistant and emergency certified teacher for the Montgomery County Intermediate Unit and as a behavior therapist through Clarity Behavioral Services.
 Mills implemented and supervised a sensory art program at Little Wonders, an inclusive therapy studio for children.
-Most recently, she advocated for the inclusion of adults with mental health diagnoses, intellectual, and physical disabilities in the community through art exhibitions and employment training with Oasis, a program under the umbrella of Resources for Human Development.
+Most recently, she advocated for the inclusion of adults with disabilities in the community through art exhibitions and employment training with Oasis, a program under the umbrella of Resources for Human Development.
+She is a current member of Hook & Loop, an accessible artist collective run by chronically ill, disabled, MAD, and neurodivergent artists.
 Mills was awarded the Center for Emerging Visual Artists’ Career Development Fellowship, is a Fleisher Wind Challenge winner, and completed the Landlab residency through the Schuylkill Center for Environmental Education.
-She is a member of Grizzly Grizzly Gallery, who are the recipients of the Velocity and Added Velocity Fund Grants.
+She is a recipient of the 2019 Velocity and 2020 Added Velocity Fund Grants with Grizzly Grizzly and is a recipient of the 2022 Velocity Grant with Hook & Loop.
 She is active in the exhibition community locally and regionally.

 Ameika Malcolm – Board Member